Outgoing Power: Export Strength

 Does micro-generation still need to be installed under MCS to take advantage of Outgoing Octopus?

-We will still require your renewable energy generation to be installed by a MCS approved installer and provide us the MCS certificate.
+We will still require your renewable energy generation to be installed by a MCS approved installer and to provide us with the MCS certificate.

 We also advise that solar micro-gen is installed according to the Renewable Energy Code of Conduct (RECC).